ravens/awesome-telco/README.md

 ### Others

 - [open-nFAPI](https://github.com/cisco/open-nFAPI) - Open-nFAPI is implementation of the Small Cell Forum's network functional API or nFAPI for short. nFAPI defines a network protocol that is used to connect a Physical Network Function (PNF) running LTE Layer 1 to a Virtual Network Function (VNF) running LTE layer 2 and above.
-- [Pycrate](https://github.com/P1sec/pycrate) - the successor of the libmich library that is used to encode and decode data structures, including ASN.1 used in cellular protocol.
 - [CSDR](https://github.com/simonyiszk/csdr) - csdr is a command line tool to carry out DSP tasks for Software Defined Radio.
 - [OGSLib](https://github.com/open5gs/ogslib) - state machine and utilities functions for NextEPC and Open5gs
 - [DiagLibrary](https://github.com/sanjaywave/DiagLibrary) -  a JNI library that implement a DIAG protocol parser under C code to be used under Android or Linux.